Medically reviewed by Drugs.com. Last updated on Apr 28, 2020.

 • Monoamine oxidase inhibitors (MAO-I): Use with extreme caution in patients taking MAO inhibitors; prolong hypertension may result from concurrent use.

 Dosage form specific issues:

 • Sodium metabisulfite: Product may contain sodium metabisulfite.

 • Appropriate use: Assure adequate circulatory volume to minimize need for vasoconstrictors when used in hemodynamic support.
 Avoid hypertension; monitor blood pressure closely and adjust infusion rate.

 • Long-term therapy: According to the ACCF/AHA 2013 heart failure guidelines, long-term use of intravenous inotropic therapy without a specific indication or for reasons other than palliation is potentially harmful (ACCF/AHA [Yancy 2013]).

 Blood pressure, ECG, heart rate, CVP, RAP, MAP; serum glucose, renal function; urine output; if pulmonary artery catheter is in place, monitor CI, PCWP, SVR, and PVR

 Consult individual institutional policies and procedures.

-Adverse events have been observed in some animal reproduction studies.
 It is not known if dopamine crosses the placenta.
 Medications used for the treatment of cardiac arrest in pregnancy are the same as in the non-pregnant woman.
 Appropriate medications should not be withheld due to concerns of fetal teratogenicity.
 Dopamine use during the post-resuscitation phase may be considered; however, the effects of vasoactive medications on the fetus should also be considered.
 Doses and indications should follow current Advanced Cardiovascular Life Support guidelines (Jeejeebhoy [AHA] 2015).

 What is this drug used for?